 - 1. Manually configure the ports that Analyzer will use for recording so that they will not change each time Analyzer starts.
-See the General Settings page for more help. - Configure Analyzer to start a custom browser when recording is started (Browsers section of the Preferences page).
+See the General Settings page for more help. - 2.
+Configure Analyzer to start a custom browser when recording is started (Browsers section of the Preferences page).
 A custom browser may need to be configured if the browser was not automatically detected.
 Then the browser configuration should be set as the default browser.
-See the Browser Settings page for details. - Configure the browser to use Analyzer's recording ports as a proxy.
-This step is dependent on your browser - see the browser documentation for more information.
+See the Browser Settings page for details. - 3.
+Configure the browser to use Analyzer's recording ports as a proxy.
+This step is dependent on your browser see the browser documentation for more information.

 Q: I have URLs in my testcase from a server that I do not wish to test.

 A: If the URLs are not important to the testcase (such as images or links for link tracking, click analysis etc), they can be deleted from the testcase using the Cut item in the pop-up menu for the transaction.
-These URLs can be added to the item in the pop-up menu for the transaction.
-These URLs can be added to URL blocking list - see the Blocking Undesired Transactions section of the manual.
+These URLs can be added to the URL blocking list - see the Blocking Undesired Transactions section of the manual.